 Treasurer

 The Treasurer serves as the financial officer of the Board.
-The Treasurer monitors the finances of the CoC, while directing the preparation of financial reports for the board.
+The Treasurer monitors the finances of the CoC, while directing the preparation of financial reports for the board as requested, but not less than once a year.
 The Treasurer works with other board officers, as well as other key stakeholders, to develop financial plans and prepare the organization’s budget.
 The Treasurer reviews the annual audit and tax forms, as applicable, and presents the financial material to the board.

-Immediate Past Member

-The Immediate Past Member position is filled by the Executive Committee Member who has most recently fulfilled the term limit for officers.
-This position is held until another officer reaches their term limit and they accept the position of Immediate Past Member.
-This position, which carries the same voting rights and privileges as all other Executive Committee Members, adds continuity to the committee and the board operations, and provides guidance and a historical perspective of board of directors’ activities.

-If the current Immediate Past Member’s Board term is ending and there is no other Executive Committee member eligible to fulfill that role, that person’s board term will be automatically extended until such time as another Executive Board Member becomes eligible to fulfill the role of Immediate Past Member.

-The Board will make a concerted effort to ensure that the two regions comprising the CoC (Northwest and Southwest) are represented within the Executive Committee.
+The Board will make a concerted effort to ensure that the two regions comprising the CoC (Northwest and Southwest) are represented by the Board Officers.
 As such, it is the goal of the Board for the Chair and Vice Chair each to represent one of the CoC’s regions (NW and SW) and the Secretary and Treasurer each represent one of the CoC’s regions (NW and SW).

 Selection of Board Members